optikfluffel/octopress-responsive-video-embed/README.markdown

 There are 3 easy steps.

 1. Add ```youtube.rb```, ```dailymotion.rb```, ```vimeo.rb```, ```traileraddict.rb```, ```ooyala.rb``` to your ```plugin``` folder.
-2. Copy the content from ```rve-styles.css``` to your own stylesheet or just add it to your template. (or to keep everything in sass, see below)
+2. Copy the content from ```rve-styles.css``` to your own stylesheet or just add it to your template.
+(Or, to keep everything in sass, see below)
 3. Now you can easily embed videos using only the ```id``` like this:

 ```markdown